huda-lab/datavoids-kg/README.md

 ### Step 2: Data Void Curation Based on Chosen Relations

 After selecting the relations of interest in Step 1, we generate a list of candidate pairs for each relation to run the simulation.
 The process begins by selecting the highest degree head entity nodes for testing.
 For each head entity and relation pair, we generate combinations with their respective highest degree tail nodes.
 We then create a 5% reduced dataset for each combination and run tail prediction to obtain the initial ranks.
 Finally, we calculate the overlap in the Kelpie explanations for each pair.
-This approach allows us to identify potential data void scenarios and prepare the dataset for subsequent simulation steps.

 The results for this step are saved in `results/{kg_name}/{relation_name}/`.

 To run this script, execute the following command: